 Though many in the media don’t get that point, New York Times columnist Nicholas Kristof does, and good for him.
 “In liberal circles,” Kristof recently wrote, “evangelicals constitute one of the few groups that it’s safe to mock openly.
 And yet the liberal caricature of evangelicals,” he continues, “is incomplete and unfair.
 But I’ve been truly awed by those I’ve seen in so many remote places, combating illiteracy and warlords, famine and disease, humbly struggling to do the Lord’s work as they see it, and it is offensive to see good people derided.”

 To make his point, Kristof points to just one example.
 On a recent trip to the war-torn nation of Angola, he met medical missionary Dr. Stephen Foster, who has been working there—without the world’s acclaim—for 37 years.
 The white-haired doctor, who is now 65, has stood firm against six-foot cobras, enraged Marxist soldiers, and horrible health and working conditions.
 One of his sons contracted polio; a daughter survived a cerebral hemorrhage.
 As Kristof relates, his son Rob says, “For a while I blamed my dad and his high-risk dedication to others.
 Today . . .
 I am no longer bitter or resentful.
 If me getting polio meant that thousands of lives were either saved or immeasurably improved by my father’s work, then so be it.”

-So we should keep our faith
+So we should keep our faith to ourselves?

 Or consider those like Dr. Kent Brantley or other Christian medical professionals, who courageously fought and are fighting Ebola at great personal risk.
 Should they leave the public square and stop acting on the basis of their beliefs?
 Are the guardians of so-called “civil rights” willing to go in their place?